AprilArcus/marginalia/README.md

     between browserify (`npm run build:scripts`) and watchify (`npm run watch:scripts`)
 *   `build:scripts:extract-source-map` expects to receive a browserify bundle with a sourcemap via stdin.
-It relies on @thlorenz's [exorcist](https://github.com/thlorenz/exorcist) package (unstable, currently 0.1.6).
+It relies on @thlorenz 's [exorcist](https://github.com/thlorenz/exorcist) package (unstable, currently 0.1.6).
 *   `build:scripts` shells to `build:scripts:browserify` with
-    `--loglevel=silent` so that the bundled JS goes to stdout, and pipes to `build:scripts:extract-source-map` (this is @smikes'
+    `--loglevel=silent` so that the bundled JS goes to stdout, and pipes to `build:scripts:extract-source-map` (this is @smikes ' [workaround](https://github.com/npm/npm/issues/6710#issuecomment-63105711)
-    [workaround](https://github.com/npm/npm/issues/6710#issuecomment-63105711)
     for the npm script runner's mutation of stdout)
 *   Watchify can't pipe to exorcist since it has no useful stdout, so I